Greek fire: Theories on composition

 The first and, for a long time, most popular theory regarding the composition of Greek fire held that its chief ingredient was saltpeter, making it an early form of gunpowder.
 This argument was based on the "thunder and smoke" description, as well as on the distance the flame could be projected from the siphōn, which suggested an explosive discharge.
 From the times of Isaac Vossius, several scholars adhered to this position, most notably the so-called "French school" during the 19th century, which included chemist Marcellin Berthelot.

-This view has subsequently been rejected, since saltpeter does not appear to have been used in warfare in Europe or the Middle East before the 13th century, and is absent from the accounts of the Muslim writers – the foremost chemists of the early medieval world – before the same period.
+This view has subsequently been rejected, since saltpeter does not appear to have been used in warfare in Europe or the Middle East before the 13th century; it is absent from the accounts of the Muslim writers – the foremost chemists of the early medieval world – before the same period.
 In addition, the behavior of the suggested mixture would have been very different from the siphōn-projected substance described by Byzantine sources.

-A second view, based on the fact that Greek fire was inextinguishable by water (some sources suggest that water intensified the flames), suggested that its destructive power was the result of the explosive reaction between water and quicklime.
+A second view, based on the fact that Greek fire was inextinguishable by water (some sources suggest that water intensified the flames), held that its destructive power resulted from the explosive reaction between water and quicklime.
 Although quicklime was known and used by the Byzantines and the Arabs in warfare, the theory is refuted by literary and empirical evidence.
 A quicklime-based substance would have to come in contact with water to ignite, while Emperor Leo's Tactica indicates that Greek fire was often poured directly onto the decks of enemy ships, although admittedly, decks were kept wet due to lack of sealants.
 Likewise, Leo describes the use of grenades, which further reinforces the view that contact with water was not necessary for the substance's ignition.
 Zenghelis (1932) pointed out that, based on experiments, the result of the water–quicklime reaction would be negligible in the open sea.

 Another similar proposition suggested that Kallinikos had discovered calcium phosphide, which can be made by boiling bones in urine in a sealed vessel.
 On contact with water it releases phosphine, which ignites spontaneously.
-Extensive experiments with calcium phosphide also failed to reproduce the described intensity of Greek fire.
+Extensive experiments with calcium phosphide also failed to reproduce the intensity described for Greek fire.